Richard Moll

 Charles Richard Moll (January 13, 1943 – October 26, 2023) was an American actor known for playing Aristotle Nostradamus "Bull" Shannon, a bailiff on the NBC sitcom Night Court from 1984 to 1992.
-Moll also voiced Harvey Dent/Two-Face in the DC Animated Universe series Batman: The Animated Series and The New Batman Adventures, and briefly reprised the role in the Batman: The Brave and the Bold episode "Chill of the Night!".
+Moll also voiced Harvey Dent/Two-Face in the DC Animated Universe series Batman: The Animated Series and The New Batman Adventures, and briefly reprised the role in the Batman: The Brave and the Bold episode "Chill of the Night!" where he also voiced the character Lew Moxon.

 Early life

-Charles Richard Moll was born in Pasadena, California, the son of Violet Anita (née Grill), a nurse, and Harry Findley Moll, a lawyer.
-He was tall early in his life, reaching 6 ft by age 12.
-He kept growing until he was about tall.
+Charles Richard Moll was born January 13, 1943, in Pasadena, California, the son of Violet Anita (née Grill), a nurse, and Harry Findley Moll, a lawyer.
+He was tall early in his life, reaching 6 ft 1 in by age 12, and kept growing until he was about 6 ft 9 in tall.
 As a child, he and his family would often visit Jackson Hole, Wyoming.
 He attended the University of California, Berkeley, and was a member of the Kappa Alpha Order fraternity.
 During his time at UC Berkeley, Moll performed in works of William Shakespeare.

 Career

 In the 1977 film Brigham, Moll (credited as Charles Moll) appeared as Joseph Smith, founder of the Latter Day Saint movement.
 Moll would go on to often portray hulking or imposing characters due to his height and deep voice.
 In 1979, Moll played the part of Eugene, a gangster on the television series Happy Days in the episode "Fonzie's Funeral".
 In 1981, Moll co-starred with Jan-Michael Vincent and Kim Basinger in the film Hard Country, and he also played the Abominable Snowman in the comedy feature film Caveman.
 The same year, he had a small part in the Mork & Mindy episode "Alienation", where he appeared with future fellow Night Court cast member John Larroquette.
 In 1982, he played the sorcerer Xusia in The Sword and the Sorcerer.

 In 1983, Moll shaved his head for the role of Hurok in the science fiction B movie Metalstorm: The Destruction of Jared-Syn.
 The producers of the TV sitcom Night Court liked the look so much in his audition that they asked him to keep it.
 He played bailiff Aristotle Nostradamus "Bull" Shannon on Night Court from 1984 to 1992.
 He also used the Bull persona in commercials for the Washington Lottery.

-Moll played the role of Big Ben in the 1985 horror film House.
-He earned a Saturn Award nomination for the role.
-Moll made an appearance in the first episode of Highlander: The Series as Slan Quince, the villain who reunites Connor MacLeod with his kinsman and the show's protagonist, Duncan MacLeod.
-Moll made a guest appearance on Babylon 5 in the episode "Hunter, Prey" as a lurker criminal who was holding a VIP hostage, and as a gangster on Married... with Children.
-Moll made another guest appearance in the TV series Hercules: The Legendary Journeys, playing the cyclops in episode two, "Eye of the Beholder".